Biden administration awards $1 billion for economic projects

-WASHINGTON (AP) — Commerce Secretary Gina Raimondo is announcing Friday $1 billion worth of federal grants for manufacturing, clean energy, farming, biotech and other sectors that will go to 21 regional partnerships.
+President Joe Biden and Commerce Secretary Gina Raimondo are announcing on Friday $1 billion worth of federal grants for manufacturing, clean energy, farming, biotech and other sectors that will go to 21 regional partnerships.

-The winners were chosen from 529 initial applicants vying for grants that were part of last year's $1.9 trillion coronavirus relief package.
+The winners were chosen from 529 initial applicants vying for grants that were part of last year's $1.9 trillion coronavirus relief package, the American Rescue Plan.
 The Biden administration has repeatedly laid out a vision for the economy that is more self-sufficient and driven by high-tech manufacturing and the development of renewable energy.

 "The whole point of this is we're not going to let you get left behind as we transition to a more digital economy, to a more technical economy, to a green economy," Raimondo told The Associated Press.
 "People want to work where they live.
 People want to know there is a place for them in the changing economy."